-James has particular interest in skiing, snowboarding and equine law claims having handled many cases in these areas.
+James has interest in skiing, snowboarding, cycling and equine law claims having handled many cases in these areas as a junior.

 Described in Chambers & Partners as “an expert on equine related cases”: particular knowledge of the law of strict liability for animals under the Animals Act 1971 following Mirvahedy.

-Claims investigation and policy avoidance for fraud and misrepresentation.
+Claims investigation and policy avoidance for fraud and misrepresentation, including fire fraud cases.

 James has frequently advised on the construction of policy wording in PHI and other insurance policies and claims in the general law of contract.

-James is recommended in the Personal Injury and Personal Injury: Industrial Disease sections of Chambers & Partners and in the Leading Personal Injury Juniors section of the Legal 500.
+Before taking silk, James was recommended in the Personal Injury and Personal Injury: Industrial Disease sections of Chambers & Partners and in the Leading Personal Injury Juniors section of the Legal 500.